KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 ## What the Church Can Learn from The Bible App and Upworthy

 The church should not exactly aspire to copy The Bible App or to be like Upworthy.
 However, their success shows that there is still a market for religious and "uplifting" content.

 But with competitors such as these, the church may need to repackage its message and how the message is delivered if it is to realistically continue to compete for the public' attention.
-As software and mobile "eat the world," and are lifestyles are reorganized, the winning organizations are the ones that adapt best.

 Possible reasons for missed opportunities
 * Lack of knowledge/foresight